ByAUJay

 Modular Blockchain Development Services and Tools: Cost-Efficient Blockchain Design in 2026

-In 2026, modular blockchains have matured from a promising architecture into a pragmatic, cost-efficient build stack.
-This guide distills how decision‑makers can mix execution layers, data availability (DA), sequencing, and interoperability to launch performant, secure chains at a fraction of 2022–2023 costs—plus the concrete tools and practices we use at 7Block Labs to ship them.
+In 2026, modular blockchains have really come into their own, evolving from an exciting idea to a practical, budget-friendly solution.
+This guide breaks down how decision-makers can combine execution layers, data availability (DA), sequencing, and interoperability to kick off high-performance, secure chains-- all while spending a lot less than what you would have in 2022-2023.
+Plus, we’ll share the specific tools and practices we use at 7Block Labs to get these projects off the ground.

 Summary